Room-in-a-box, Nov 2018

 For variety and for the level of intellectual invention on display, the puzzles are first rate.
 Even at the several points that familiar magazine-style puzzle types are used, those are familiar ideas used in cleverly novel ways.
 But it’s really not shy about making you work to get to the solution.
 Expect to make copious scribbles and to sometimes need to copy large, complex elements from the book to put them in a form where you can solve them.
 The most extreme case of this was so jaw-droppingly labour-intensive that as soon as I was sure I knew what I was supposed to do I went straight to checking the answer in the back so I could skip it.

 While the creativity of the puzzles is superb, the implementation often has serious weaknesses.
 Each of the ten chapters is more or less equivalent to an entire home escape game, or a Puzzled Pint episode, and each one had what I’d consider to be some real issues with the puzzle design.
 The problems are varied, but for example there are several puzzles where you can laboriously do the right thing and get what looks like nonsense, until you spot the additional step needed to transform the output into something meaningful.
 The problem is that, with such a host of potential ways to approach the clues, it can throw people off track unnecessarily.
-Other parts felt wildly obscure, in the sense of picking up on small details correctly, or of having so many different ways to try to combine the clues that it’s a matter of luck or exhaustive persistence to find the correct approach.
+Other parts felt wildly obscure, in the sense of needing to pick up on small details correctly, or of having so many different ways to try to combine the clues that it’s a matter of luck or exhaustive persistence to find the correct approach.

 Fortunately, there is an extensive hint system at the back of the book with four levels of hinting.
 The structure didn’t always work for me, with the first couple of levels of hints usually either too obscure or telling me things I already knew, and sometimes giving more of a hint than I wanted.
 I found I had to make regular use of the hints throughout the book, often for reasons that I felt were more to do with the book being unreasonable than me having missed things.
 But what I’m criticising is misdirection, lack of feedback while solving, occasional wilful obscurity, and other factors that make the puzzles harder.
 To a sufficiently dedicated puzzle nut those are acceptable barriers.
 This book is blissfully free of the more serious sort of flaw, where puzzles have multiple equally reasonable solutions.
 There are all sort of reasons you might struggle to get to the intended solution, and sometimes significant ambiguities along the way, but when you eventually do find the final answer to a chapter, you’re unlikely to be left in doubt whether it’s correct.
 As a result, despite all the confusions and frustrations and inevitable reliance on the hint pages, I found myself enjoying each chapter more and more as I continued.